Didier Cohen

-Didier Cohen is an American-born Model, DJ/Producer.
+Didier Cohen is an American-born model, DJ, and producer.

 Career

 Cohen was discovered by an agent from Wilhelmina Models walking down Sunset Boulevard in Los Angeles.
 He then moved to Australia and did a model campaign with Miranda Kerr.
 He has been featured in campaigns for Dolce & Gabbana, Nike and Adidas, and was the face of Industrie with Miranda Kerr for two years.

 Didier took part in being a judge on Australia's Next Top Model, as well as other TV shows.

 Cohen now resides in Los Angeles California where he is a DJ and Producer.
-He co-produced 'Elevate' on the Spider-Man-into the Spideverse movie soundtrack.
+He co-produced 'Elevate' on the Spider-Man-into the Spiderverse movie soundtrack.

 Personal life

 Didier Cohen battles with Lyme Disease.

 He was engaged to Chadwick Model Jade Cara.